Skip to content

 • Apply all recommended software patches from operating system and software providers.

-Your best defence against Internet job scams
+Your best defense against Internet job scams

 Do a search on the company name.
 Compare what you find to the information sent to you.
 Visit the company’s website.
 Check the check the URL, or web address of the company – does it match exactly with what you have been sent?
 Scammers will use a different variation of the website address.

-• Until you have done your research and know for sure the employer and job are legitimate, you should not:
+Until you have done your research and know for sure the employer and job are legitimate, you should not:

 • Use any contact information in the job posting or on the website.